rcannood/SCORPIUS/vignettes/ginhoux.md

     ## SRR1558748             0      0.000000
     ## SRR1558749             0      8.190802

-`sample.info` is a data frame with the metadata of the cells, containing cell types of the individual cells.
+`sample_info` is a data frame with the metadata of the cells, containing cell types of the individual cells.

 ``` r
 head(ginhoux$sample_info)